Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Bootstrapping: Problem Formulation and Preliminary Analysis

 where $p_\theta(x)$ is the density function of the distribution $\mathcal{P}_\theta$.

 \paragraph{Optimization Problem.} We aim to find the optimal iterative learning policy within this setup.
-We assume that the cost of sampling from the Gaussian distribution is negligible, while the training cost for MLE is proportional to the size of the dataset, $n_t$.
-The objective is to maximize the generator's expected performance at iteration $T$, as measured by the reward.
+We assume that the cost of sampling the Gaussian distribution is negligible, while the training cost for MLE is proportional to the size of the dataset, $n_t$.
+The objective is to maximize the expected performance of the generator in iteration $T$, as measured by the reward.
 Given a fixed budget $C$, the optimal policy will be the solution to

 For the above setup, we can theoretically identify the optimal policy in the following theorem.

 \begin{theorem} If the initial parameter satisfies $ \theta^{(0)} \leq (1 + \sigma^2/\kappa^2)^T (\sigma^2 + \kappa^2)^{1/2}, $ then the optimal iterative policy, i.e., the solution of the optimization problem in \cref{eq:opt-intuition}, is given by